uceewl4/AMLS_assignment23_24-SN23043574/README.md

 ## Requirements
   Original developing environment:
   - Visual Studio Code 1.85.0 (Universal)
   - **CPU platform:** Python 3.11.5.final.0 and Anaconda virtual environment for conda 23.7.4.
 You can check all requirements in requirements.txt and environment in environment.yml.
-Since the version of different environment may not be compatible, if you cannot install this environment or fail to run it, please refer to the video demo I recorded in the zip file.
   - **GPU plaform:** UCL server: london.ee.ucl.ac.uk with Python 3.11.5.final.0, Anaconda virtual environment for conda 23.7.4 and cuda version 12.2.
   - System deisgn: Streamlit package in Python (https://docs.streamlit.io/)
   - Notice that some system functions like *Feedback* and *Help* need to ensure internet connection for email.